Art Conservation Cleveland, Dry Ice CO2 Blasting, Outdoor Sculpture Conservation:

 During the summer of 2014, McKay Lodge Art Conservation Laboratory was contracted to work with the conservators at the Cleveland Museum of Art to remove a failed protective coatings and reapply new ones to three sculptures, including Rodin’s iconic sculpture The Thinker.
-Similar work was performed on all outdoor sculptures and cleaning by use of solid carbon dioxide (CO2) was a successful approach.
+Similar work was performed on all outdoor sculptures and cleaning by use of solid carbon dioxide dry ice (CO2) blasting was a successful approach.
+For Rodin’s The Thinker conservation project and others we use our own IceTech blast machine (Continental Carbonic).

-Before the introduction of CO2 technology, the outdoor sculpture would have been cleaned using toxic solvents to remove the protective coatings.
+Before the introduction of dry ice solid carbon dioxide CO2 blasting technology, the outdoor sculpture would have been cleaned using toxic solvents to remove the protective coatings.
 Incralac and wax solubilize in different solvents so in essence you have to solvent clean the sculpture twice.
 This process is laborious and creates health and environmental hazards.
 CO2 (or “dry ice”) cleaning, on the other hand, requires no use of solvents, creates no environmental damage, and the coatings can be removed from the surface of the sculpture with no damage to the existing patina.

 Dry Ice Blasting is a dry process with no water waste, no chemical concern, and no secondary waste.
-So how does C02 blasting work?
+So how does CO2 blasting work?

 CO2 cleaning involves three primary factors: kinetic energy, thermal shock, and the kinetic-thermal effect.